garvit3835/product-docs-feature/references/terminology.md

 ### Dashboard

 The dashboard is the central location to view, edit, and manage your DevZero [workspaces](terminology.md#workspace).
-You can manage [recipes](terminology.md#recipe), users and their permissions, and settings such as [environment variables](terminology.md#environment-variables), secrets, etc. The admin console also informs you if updates are needed in any of your recipes and workspaces.&#x20;
+You can manage [recipes](terminology.md#recipe), users and their permissions, and settings such as [environment variables](terminology.md#environment-variables), secrets, etc. The admin console also informs you if updates are needed in any of your recipes and workspaces.

 ### DevBox